-Gregg Zupancic, John Deere product marketing manager, skid steers and compact track loaders, says the first step to making sure your fleet is in what he calls "ready to rent" mode - and not in the shop - is to think about maintenance at the time of purchase.
+Gregg Zupancic, John Deere product marketing manager, skid steers and compact track loaders, says the first step to making sure your fleet is in working mode — and not in the shop — is to think about maintenance at the time of purchase.

 "Choose the manufacturer that offers models with the most uptime and the lowest daily operating costs features for quick and easy service," Zupancic says.

 When compact track loaders are designed to be easy to clean and easy to service, it's more likely they will be kept in good working condition, he says.

 After you've purchased a new compact track loader and it's arrived safely at its new home, treat it well and it will serve you well in return.

 All types of compact equipment (compact track loaders, skid steers, compact excavators) fall into the same general realm of maintenance: checking oil, changing filters, checking fluid levels and so on.
 Of course it's the tracks that set compact track loaders apart from other compact machines.
 With tracks comes the need for regular undercarriage cleaning and track adjustment.
 Unfortunately, these tasks aren't always done regularly and in some cases, they really need to be done daily.

 When maintenance takes a backseat, it ends up costing everyone in the end, says Michael Ross, national product and training manager with Takeuchi.
 If you have a compact track loader that's due for service, keeping it out at the jobsite (and unserviced) might not be as profitable as you might think.
 When a machine gets well past its normal interval for maintenance, Ross says existing problems can be further compounded.